bendorr/lucs_af/README.md

 pip install .[finetune]
 ```

-- PyRosetta is not distributed via PyPI; install it separately if you use the PyRosetta-dependent helpers in degree_of_reshaping/
+- Install PyRosetta separately to use PyRosetta-dependent functions in degree_of_reshaping/
 - The fine-tuning extras install CPU wheels for JAX; follow JAX docs to install GPU-specific wheels.

 ## Overview